MukundVarmaT/FlipkartGrid2.0/index.md

 <b>College</b>: IIT Madras
 </p>

-<p class="text">Given are noisy audio samples along with the corresponding denoised output from the model.
-We include samples from our best model along with other experiments as well.
-The samples are hand-picked by us to showcase our model's capability.</p>
+<p class="text">Given are noisy audio samples along with the corresponding denoised output from different models.
+Some of them are very noisy so ensure you are not playing them at very high volumes.</p>

 ## 🎧 Model samples